Mdsomratakbor/Github-Tutorial/git-commit.md

 ### -m "message"
 `Sets the commit's message.
 Make sure to provide a concise description that helps your teammates (and yourself) understand what happened.`

+### -a
+`Includes all currently changed files in this commit.
+Keep in mind, however, that untracked (new) files are not included.`